|Nutritional Guidelines (per serving)|

 - 1 large room-temperature egg (beaten)

-- Make the dough: In a large bowl or stand mixer, cream together 8 ounces room-temperature butter and 8 ounces room-temperature cream cheese.
-Add 2 cups all-purpose flour and 1/4 teaspoon salt all at once.
-Beat on low until dough holds together.
-Divide the dough into 4 balls, wrap in plastic and refrigerate for at least 4 hours.
+In a large bowl or stand mixer, cream together the butter and cream cheese.
+Add the flour and salt all at once.
+Beat on low until the dough holds together.
+Divide the dough into 4 balls, wrap in plastic, and refrigerate for at least 4 hours.

-- Assemble the rugelach: On a lightly floured surface, roll out one ball of dough at a time into a 9-inch circle.
-Brush 1/4 of the warm apricot preserves over entire circle and then sprinkle on about 2 tablespoons finely chopped walnuts, 1 tablespoon of the cinnamon-sugar mixture, and 2 tablespoons dried cranberries.
+On a lightly floured surface, roll out one ball of dough at a time into a 9-inch circle.
+Brush 1/4 of the warm apricot preserves over the entire circle and then sprinkle on about 2 tablespoons of walnuts, 1 tablespoon of the cinnamon-sugar mixture, and 2 tablespoons dried cranberries.

-- In a small bowl, whisk together 1 tablespoon sugar with 1/8 teaspoon ground cinnamon.
+Make the topping.
+In a small bowl, whisk together the sugar with 1/8 teaspoon ground cinnamon.
 Brush the rugelach with beaten egg and sprinkle with cinnamon-sugar mixture.